wlsf82/protractor-and-webrtc/README.md

 ## Pre-requirements

 - Knowledge of JavaScritp
-- Basic Knowledge of CSS selectors
+- Basic knowledge of CSS selectors
 - Computer with camera (app requirement)
 - Node.js v6.x+ (use the following URL to download Node.js in case you don't have it yet: https://nodejs.org/)
 - Chrome browser (due to WebRTC compatibility)